 Come tax filing time, don’t worry about knowing tax laws.
 TurboTax will ask you simple questions about you and give you the tax deductions and credit you’re eligible for based on your answers.
-If you have questions while doing your taxes you can connect to the TurboTax Live expansive network of credentialed CPAs, EAs, and Practicing Attorneys live via one-way video to get your tax questions answered.
+If you have questions while doing your taxes you can connect to the TurboTax Live expansive network of credentialed CPAs and EAs live via one-way video to get your tax questions answered.
 You can even have your tax return reviewed, signed, and filed by a TurboTax Live CPA or Enrolled Agent

 Have fun, and I hope that Lady Luck showers you with wealth!